jialeiY/theDalek/dalekFoot/haha/README.md

 [/] 34. generate all trajectory
 [ ] 35. generate bezier based on different start
-[ ] 36. generate bezier based on different curvature distribution
+[ ] 36. generate bezier based on different curvature distribution [ ] 37. implement the skeleton of static vector